 The top solutions on the EAM market are (in no particular order): IBM, Oracle, Infor, SAP, Assetworks, ABB (Ellipse), eMaint, Schneider Electric, Dude Solutions, Fujitsu LTD, IFS, Fiix, MAPCON, MPulse, AssetPoint, MicroMain, UpKeep, and AgileAssets.

 EAM offers benefits to almost every area of an asset-focused organization, so it’s no wonder that the use of this type of CMMS software is becoming more prevalent.
 The number of industries and types of users that rely on EAM is only growing, so let’s dive into some EAM market trends from our industry experts.

 EAM Market Trends

-So what’s happening in the EAM market?
+So what’s happening in the enterprise asset management software market?
 We asked some experts to share their insights, and here’s what they had to say.

 As our economy and civilization become increasingly globalized, it’s no surprise that software follows suit.
-The EAM market is growing worldwide — one study predicts that between 2019 and 2022 it’ll grow from the current valuation of $4 billion to $8 billion.
+EAM market size is growing all over the world — one study predicts that by 2024, it will grow from the current valuation of $5.1 billion to $8.2 billion.
 That’s a $2 billion increase from where it was predicted to be in a similar study in 2017.